Intel chips have a huge security flaw, and the fix will slow down Windows and Linux machines

 A design flaw has been discovered in Intel chips that will require major changes to be made to the Windows and Linux kernels.
 While patches are being worked on -- and in the case of Windows Insiders, have already rolled out -- users of both operating systems can expect to experience something of a performance hit. macOS machines running on Intel chips are also affected.

-Intel is -- for the moment -- remaining tight-lipped about the specifics of the flaw that has been unearthed, but it is believed to affected processors produced in the past decade.
+Intel is -- for the moment -- remaining tight-lipped about the specifics of the flaw that has been unearthed, but it is believed to affect processors produced in the past decade.
 Developers are currently estimating that systems could experience slow downs of between 5 and 30 percent.

 For Linux, work is underway in the open source community to patch the problem which affects the kernel's virtual memory system.
 Some patches have already been produced, but there's currently an embargo in place that means precise details of what's being patched are not being discussed.
 The embargo is due to lift this month, and there is speculation that it could come before, or coincide with, Microsoft's Patch Tuesday for January.